interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

   #[derive(Encode, Decode, Default, Clone, PartialEq)]
   #[cfg_attr(feature = "std", derive(Debug))]
-  pub struct Vault<AccountId, Balance, Moment> {
+  pub struct Vault<AccountId, Moment> {
+        registrationID: U256,
         vault: AccountId,
-        committedTokens: Balance,
-        collateral: Balance,
-        replacement: AccountId,
-        replace: bool,
-        replacePeriod: Moment
+        timeout: Moment
   }

 Functions
 ~~~~~~~~~

-requestRegistration
+registerVault
 --------------------

 Intiates the registration procedure for a new Vault.
+The Vault provides its BTC address and locks up DOT collateral, which is to be used to the issuing process.

-The new Vault provides its BTC address and it's DOT collateral, creating a ``RegistrationRequest``, and receives in return a ``registerID``, which it must include in the OP_RETURN field of a transaction signed by the public key corresponding to the provided BTC address.
+**[Optional]: check valid BTC address**: The new Vault provides its BTC address and it's DOT collateral, creating a ``RegistrationRequest``, and receives in return a ``registerID``, which it must include in the OP_RETURN field of a transaction signed by the public key corresponding to the provided BTC address.
 The proof is checked by the BTC-Relay component, and if successful, the Vault is registered.

-.. note:: Do we require collateral to prevent griefing here as well?
+Note: Collateral can be required to prevent griefing / spamming.

 Specification